 Family Court fees

 One of the basic costs of legal proceedings is filing fees.
-The filing fee for a consent order currently stands at $195.
-As of 1 July 2024, the new fee will be $200, which can be paid online.
+The filing fee for a consent order currently stands at $200, which can be paid online.
+For an initiating application, additional filing fees apply.
+In some cases, a reduced fee may be available depending on your circumstances.

-A consent order is a good option because it minimises interaction with the Court.
+A consent order is a good option because it minimises interaction with the family court.
 This saves you additional costs.
 If your matter proceeds to Court, you’ll need to cover other fees such as a hearing fee.
 A hearing fee applies every day for as many days that the hearing lasts, excluding the first hearing day.
+These fees can usually be paid online.

-For this reason, it’s best to make a genuine effort to find common ground and areas for compromise.
+For this reason, it is best to make a genuine effort to find common ground and areas of compromise.
 If you’re struggling to find agreement, a conciliation conference can help.
-A conciliation conference costs $465 ($480 on 1 July 2024).
+A conciliation conference costs $480, which is significantly lower than the hearing fee.
+If the matter proceeds to court, you may need to pay the hearing fee twice, increasing your overall costs.

 Legal assistance

-Consent orders don’t require the parties involved to seek legal advice.
+Consent orders don’t require the involved parties to seek legal advice.
 However, speaking to a family lawyer before undertaking any legal action is still recommended.
-Many law firms offer a fixed fee standard consent order package.
+Many family lawyers and law firms offer a fixed-price fee standard consent order package.

 These fees are affected by different factors.
 Clients can have complex cases.
-Other family members may need to be involved to organise the best parenting arrangements for a child’s best interests.
+Other family members may need to be involved to organise the best child custody arrangements for a child’s best interests.

-A marital asset pool can be complicated to value and find a fair division.
+A marital asset pool can be complex to value and divide fairly.
 These complications can lead to extended negotiations, which will add to the cost.

-Unlike a divorce application, you can’t receive a reduced fee for filing a consent order.
+Unlike a divorce or an initiating application, you cannot receive a reduced fee for filing a consent order.
 However, you may be able to waive the fee.

 Eligibility